vishnu-MVP/VerisyncLabs_Assesment/README.md

 # VerisyncLabs_Assesment
-The repo is for  assesments of Veisync labs
+The repo is for  assesments of Verisync labs